-If you haven't discovered the spectacular, intense flavor of organically grown, dry-farmed tomatoes from Molino Creek Farm, now is the time to give them a try!
+If you haven't discovered the spectacular, intense flavor of organically grown, dry-farmed tomatoes, now is the time to give them a try!
 These tomatoes are a late summer favorite and available at the Aptos Farmers Market in mid August.
 The buttery herb-flavored crust of this tart is the perfect foil for the melted and slightly salty mozzarella and the sweet tomatoes.
-Serve with lightly dressed spinach or mixed baby greens.
+Serve with a lightly dressed spinach or mixed baby greens.

 For the dough: